rosulek/workflowy-clipper/README.md

 * You can also set a keyboard shortcut, by using the "Keyboard shortcuts" link at the bottom of chrome://extensions.

-## Isn't there already an extension for this?

-There is "[Clip to WorkFlowy](https://chrome.google.com/webstore/detail/clip-to-workflowy/cfifjihfoegnccifkcdomdookdckhaah)", but what it does is just copy the current window title + location to the clipboard.
-Then you go to WorkFlowy yourself and paste it.
-In contrast, this extension actually adds it an item WorkFlowy for you.

 ## To-do:

 * Actively 'push_and_poll' WorkFlowy to detect online/logged-in status.